pranigopu/mathematics/numberTheory/applicationsOfNumberTheory/README.md

 ## Private and public keys
 ### Private keys and symmetric cryptography
 A private key is a key used in symmetric cryptography, hence is used for both encryption and decryption.
 It is private i.e. known only to the sender and receiver, and kept secret.
-For example, the end-to-end encryption (discussed in the pseudorandom numbers chapter) in a messaging service such as WhatsApp uses private keys that are known only by the two or more parties of a chat. \textit{Note that in this example, the private keys change for every message, based on a pseudorandom sequence generated separately by each device registered in the chat.
+For example, the end-to-end encryption (discussed in the pseudorandom numbers chapter) in a messaging service such as WhatsApp uses private keys that are known only by the two or more parties of a chat. _Note that in this example, the private keys change for every message, based on a pseudorandom sequence generated separately by each device registered in the chat._

 ### Public keys and asymmetric cryptography
 A public key is an encryption key that is publicly visible in a network, and is associated with a particular member of the network.
 This public key is used to encrypt messages intended for the particular member, who then uses a different private decryption key to decrypt the message.
 Since the encryption and decryption keys differ, this is asymmetric cryptography.